kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 which spectral type we want to convert to.
 The translation is set then with :meth:`wcs.Projection.spectra`. which stands for *spectral translation*.

 The parameter that we need to set the translation is *ctype*.
-It's syntax follows the FITS convention, see note below.
+Its syntax follows the FITS convention, see note below.

 .. note:: The first four